leeoniya/uPlot/README.md

 - Zooming with auto-rescaling
 - Support for gaps in data
 - Crosshair cursor
-- Grid & Axis Labels
+- Grid & Multi-axis with different scales
-- [WIP] Multi-axis
 - [WIP] API for programmatic interaction

 ---